shalomobed/practice_python1/README.md

 - number.py - using overloaded operators

 ### Future Plans
-I will be expanding my skills by working on larger projects, which will be housed in separate repositories.
+I will be expanding my skills by working on larger projects.
 Stay tuned for more updates!